RalfMende/MobileStationWebApp/README.md

 ## OpenWrt / Embedded Deployment
 - Prebuilt .ipk: download from GitHub Releases (Latest).
 Install and enable the init script to run on boot.
-- Full guide: see `docs/INSTALL-openwrt.md`.
+- Full  for SRSEII Installation : see `docs/INSTALL-openwrt.md`.

 Init script (procd) is provided at `packaging/openwrt/init.d/mswebapp`.
 It prefers the C++ backend, falls back to Python if not present.